jayfiled/webSite/src/pages/BlogArticles/July18/CodeJournal-2-07.md

 However, something was still missing - a GUI that could remain open in the background that had buttons to execute the scripts based on variables in the text feild.

-I dabbled with Visual Studio and started some C# courses on Sololearn until I ran into this awesome guide right on my annual leave.
+I dabbled with Visual Studio and started some C# courses on Sololearn until I ran into <a href="http://techgenix.com/building-powershell-gui-part1/"> this awesome guide</a>right on my annual leave.

 I then continued to work on my first program every night for the next month and resulted in this!

 <a href="https://drive.google.com/open?id=1c7vKZ2ZyyHOIb_Gvpww1mlgfY2rt8dxn">Screenshots of Handy Scripts GUI</a>